mairead/togetherness/README.md

 * Import wav to webAudio
 * Create pitch shifted wav for 8 tones
 * Trigger webAudio on entering bounding box of Letter component

+If you'd like to see this App finished and working with PeerJS up and running I am giving a talk about making this at the next BristolJS.
+October 30th 2019